-- a capital adequacy ratio that requires capital and reserves as a percentage of risk-weighted assets to equal 10%; - programs for regulatory on-site audits and periodic reporting requirements that are published in national newspapers, which are intended to ensure that banks comply with regulatory standards; - uniform accounting rules for the financial system;

-- evaluation of market risk based on: - o liquidity risk, which derives from the incapacity of a financial institution to cover the requested resources generated by its liabilities and other obligations, in both local and foreign currency; - interest rate risk, which refers to the potential losses of net income or in the capital base due to the incapacity of the institution to adjust the return on its productive assets (loan portfolio and financial investment) with the fluctuation in the cost of its resources, produced by fluctuations in interest rates; and - exchange rate risk, which refers to potential losses that could occur due to short positions or term unbalance of assets and liabilities denominated in foreign currency, in the event of exchange rate movements; - solvency indicators similar to those proposed under the Basel Accord; and - a more rigorous method for classifying financial assets in terms of risk.
+- a capital adequacy ratio that requires capital and reserves as a percentage of risk-weighted assets to equal 10%; - programs for regulatory on-site audits and periodic reporting requirements that are published in national newspapers, which are intended to ensure that banks comply with regulatory standards; - uniform accounting rules for the financial system; - evaluation of market risk based on: - o liquidity risk, which derives from the incapacity of a financial institution to cover the requested resources generated by its liabilities and other obligations, in both local and foreign currency; - o interest rate risk, which refers to the potential losses of net income or in the capital base due to the incapacity of the institution to adjust the return on its productive assets (loan portfolio and financial investment) with the fluctuation in the cost of its resources, produced by fluctuations in interest rates; and - exchange rate risk, which refers to potential losses that could occur due to short positions or term unbalance of assets and liabilities denominated in foreign currency, in the event of exchange rate movements: - solvency indicators similar to those proposed under the Basel Accord; and - a more rigorous method for classifying financial assets in terms of risk.

-This method of risk-based classification reduced the number of risk categories and increased the amounts financial institutions are required to reserve in order to mitigate potential losses arising from certain loans ("loan-loss reserves").
+This method of risk-based classification reduced the number of risk categories and increased the amounts financial institutions are required to reserve in order to mitigate potential losses arising from certain loans ("loanloss reserves").
 With respect to loan-loss reserves, current regulations impose reserve requirements based on risk categories of financial assets.
 The Banking Superintendency revises its regulations in accordance with international standards and with the goal of increasing the average quality of the financial system's loan portfolio.
 The current legal reserve requirement mandates that all commercial banks deposit 14.3% of their aggregate deposits with the Central Bank.

-The following tables set forth information regarding loans of the Republic's financial system by risk category and past-due loans by type of institution as of December 31, 2016:
+The following tables set forth information regarding loans of the Republic's financial system by risk category and past-due loans by type of institution as of December 31, 2018:

-The Dominican Financial System - Past-Due Loans (as a % of total loans)
+The Dominican Financial System - Past-Due Loans

+(as a % of total loans)

-I As of December 31, 2016
+As of December 31, 2018

 Loans 31-90 days past due (1) Loans >90 days past due (1) Total past-due loans (1)

-Commercial banks (2) 0.1% 1.5% 1.5%
+Commercial banks (2) 0.1 1.4 1.5

-Savings and loans associations 0.1% 1.9% 2.0%
+Savings and loans associations 0.1 1.7 1.8

-Saving and credit banks 0.3% 3.0% 3.2%
+Saving and credit banks 0.2 2.5 2.7

-Credit corporations 0.8% 4.9% 5.6%
+Credit corporations 0.7 3.4 4.1

-Government-owned financial institution (3) 0.5% 8.7% 9.1%
+Government-owned financial institution (3) 0.3 8.3 8.6

-Total past-due loans 0.1% 1.7% 1.8%
+Total past-due loans 0.1 1.6 1.8

-(1) Includes outstanding principal and interest.

-(2) Includes Banco de Reservas.
+- (1) Includes outstanding principal and accrued interest. - (2) Includes Banco de Reservas. - (3) Includes Banco Nacional de las Exportaciones (BANDEX).